 ‘It’s the lovely “eureka moments” that keep you here.
 We have researchers sitting at the table, quietly going through a catalogue, and all of a sudden you’ll hear, “Yes!”’

 Provenance is more important than ever.
-It’s really come on a long way in the past 20 years.
-Interestingly, although the term has been around since the mid-19th century, the first time the word ‘provenance’ was published in a Christie’s catalogue was in 1969, in an Old Master Paintings sale.
+It’s really come on a long way in the past few decades.
+Interestingly, although the term has been around since the mid-19th century, the first time the word ‘provenance’ was published in a Christie’s catalogue was in 1969, in an Old Master paintings sale.

 It’s nice to be between the commercial world and academia.
 We spend a lot of time helping people with their catalogue raisonnés, and students with their PhDs.